DefaultValue/docker_infrastructure/Readme.md

+# Deprecation notice #

+This repository will temporarily keep PHP Dockerfiles, and we plan to remove it.
+Dockerizer v3.2 will include Traekif composition template, which makes this repository obsolete.
+Follow the [Dockerizer for PHP Wiki](https://github.com/DefaultValue/dockerizer_for_php/wiki) for more information.

 # Docker-based PHP development infrastructure.
 From clean Ubuntu to deployed Magento 2 in 5 commands. #

 This is a part of the local infrastructure project which aims to create easy to install and use environment for PHP development based on Ubuntu LTS.